Last updated: 14 Oct, 2021

 Catching and keeping kitty safe

-Only attempt to catch them yourself if you are able to touch and pick them up.
-If Mum is timid or wild, contact your local council or animal welfare group to assist you with trapping.
+Only attempt to catch them yourself if you can touch and pick them up.
+If Mum is timid or wild, contact your local council for a trap and an animal welfare group to assist or advise you with trapping and desexing.

-Once you have them safely caged, contact an animal welfare group to find a subsidised desexing program to get Mum sterilised.
+Once you have her safely caged, take her to the vet or contact an animal welfare group to find a subsidised desexing program to get Mum desexed.
 It’s important to act fast as an unsterilised female can have multiple litters during the warmer months.

 Visit the National Desexing Network website for more information on desexing.